Risk Scenario

 Figure 1 zooms in on the hazard calculation portion of the FloodAdapt workflow for a risk scenario.
 Referring to the figure can support the description of the calculation.

 For a risk scenario the hazard calculation involves both simulating the flooding for each event in the event set and the derivation of probabilistic return period maps.
 FloodAdapt modifies the SFINCS model based on adaptation options and calculates the flooding for each event in the event set in the same way it does for an event scenario.
 This is indicated in Figure 1 by a horizontal line, above which the event scenario and risk scenario are the same, except that the flood model is called multiple times to calculate flooding for each event in the event set.
 This workflow is described in the event scenario documentation and not repeated here.
 Below the horizontal line in Figure 1, the workflow for the risk scenario hazard is unique.
 Once the simulation for each event in the event set has been completed, the entire set of flood maps is passed into a probabilistic calculator.
 This is a routine that uses the event frequencies and simulated flood maps to create a water level-frequency curve for each grid cell in the flood model.
 It then derives from this curve the flood depth for the return periods specified for the site at system setup.
-From this outPut it creates gridded return period flood maps.
+From this output it creates gridded return period flood maps.
+A detailed description of the probabilistic calculator is given later on this page.

 Figure 1: FloodAdapt calculation framework for hazardfor a risk scenario